Calculation of gravitational constant, with accompanying apparatus model.

 - To zero the balance, start by carefully loosening the thumbscrew sticking out of the top of the main shaft.
 Also near the top, the large round knob attached to the elastic belt is used to change the direction of the ribbon (notice that there is a fine and a coarse adjustment knob).
 Wait until the dumbbell has made its full excursion in the direction of the needed adjustment to minimize added oscillation.
 Carefully re-tighten the thumbscrew (not too tight) and dampen the vibrating dumbbell as necessary.
 Repeat until zeroed.

-The apparatus was originally invented by the Rev. John Michell in 1795 to measure the density of the Earth.
-It was modified by Henry Cavendish in 1798 to measure G and subsequently by Coulomb to measure electrical and magnetic attraction and repulsion.
+The apparatus was originally invented by the Rev. John Michell in 1795 to measure the density of the Earth, and was modified by Henry Cavendish in 1798 to measure G. In 1785 Coulomb used a similar apparatus to measure the electrostatic force between charged pith balls.
 Apart from the historical significance of the experiment, it's really neat to see that you can measure such an incredibly weak force using such a simple device.

 In a lecture hall setting the Cavendish apparatus is too small for the audience to see its workings.
 A large scale model of the dumbbell and fiber components are a good idea to help explain what's going on.
 We have built such a model from wood and brass, with dumbbell arm lengths of 50cm and the small dumbbell hanging from a copper wire.
 The larger spheres, made of wood, have magnets enclosed and the smaller spheres, of Styrofoam, have steel ball bearings at their centers.

 1. M.H.Shamos, Great Experiments in Physics, (Henry Holt & Co.
 New York 1959) p.75, contains Cavendish's original paper